HadarRosenberg/Shift_Equivariant_Object_Detection/README.md

 | `init_backbone.py` | `detection_tools/mmdetection/mmdet/models/backbones/` | Call it `__init__.py` in the folder |
 | `convnext_afc.py` | `detection_tools/mmdetection/mmdet/models/backbones/` | |

-6. Clone the work_dirs folder from our code and follow the orders in the "Run tests" section
-7. Install COCO dataset on you computer and change the dataDir path in the Swin-Transformer-Object-Detection/project/test_runner/test_runner.py
+6. Install COCO dataset on you computer and change the dataDir path in the Swin-Transformer-Object-Detection/project/test_runner/test_runner.py
-8. Go to Swin-Transformer-Object-Detection/project/ and do:
+7. Make video_object_detection_metrics and project_utils libraries, go to Swin-Transformer-Object-Detection/project/ and do:
 ```bash
    pip install -e .
 ```
-to make video_object_detection_metrics and project_utils libraries
+8. Clone the work_dirs folder from our code and follow the orders in the "Run tests" section

 ## Run tests
 Use the test_warpper.py in the path Swin-Transformer-Object-Detection/project/test_runner/test_wrapper.py, follow this command structure: